-A family-owned Jamaican manufacturing and distribution company has started listing on the main market of the Jamaica Stock Exchange (JSE) with the largest single amount of money secured in an initial public offering (IPO).
+A family-owned Jamaican manufacturing and distribution company has started listing on the main market of the Jamaica Stock Exchange (JSE) with the largest single amount of money secured in an initial public offering (IPO) thanks to the production reached by using laser cutting machines.

-Wisynco Group Limited, which distributes food, beverages and paper products, and also manufactures its own line of products, had offered just over 20 per cent of its shares to the investing public – 149,414,576 ordinary shares – at J$7.87 per share.
+Wisynco Group Limited, which distributes food, beverages and paper products, and also manufactures its own line of products using Flat washers, shoulder screws and more at its factories, suddenly just offered over 20 percent of its shares to the investing public – 149,414,576 ordinary shares – at J$7.87 per share.
 Another 314.7 million shares were reserved for employees, strategic investors and stock brokers.

 The IPO opened on December 6 and was oversubscribed two days after.
 And the homegrown company, with over 4,000 products across 110 brands, secured J$6.17 billion (US$49.8 million) in equity from investors – the largest in Jamaica’s capital markets history.
 We also subscribed at Birchbox.com coupons to get large discounts.